rhythmdev/elite-autos-client/task_description_10.md

 3. The navbar will have website name with logo, Home, Add Product, My Cart, and Login. -done

-4. Add two extra sections in the home page in addition to the 4 sections mentioned above.
+4. Add two extra sections in the home page in addition to the 4 sections mentioned above. -done

 5. Create an `Add Product` page where there will be a form for the user to add a product.
 The form will have: